tommyShcherby/onPremSQLab/README.md

 ```
 /var/log/journal
 ```
 is created.

 Logwatch as well as packages required to get semanage and seinfo are installed.

-To install PostgreSQL, a new repository is added as per instructions in the “Download” section on postgresql.org.
+To install PostgreSQL, a new repository is added as per instructions in the *Download* section on postgresql.org.

 ###### Networking Configuration (Ansible Playbook)

-IPv6 disabled completely on the secondary network interface as Kickstart (for whatever reason) just sets its configuration to “ignore”.
-When set to “ignore”, the interface does not provide IPv6 connectivity, but still gets an IPv6 address.
+IPv6 disabled completely on the secondary network interface as Kickstart (for whatever reason) just sets its configuration to *ignore*.
+When set to *ignore*, the interface does not provide IPv6 connectivity, but still gets an IPv6 address.

 AllowZoneDrifting=no set in:
 ```